marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ## Create a VM instance
 This guide provides a basic configuration.
 You might need to adjust settings based on your specific needs.

-- **Create or Select a Project
-**: Creat a NEW PROJECT or use an excisting project in Google Cloud Platform (cloud.google.com)
+- **Create or Select a Project**: Creat a NEW PROJECT or use an excisting project in Google Cloud Platform (cloud.google.com)
 - **Create VM instance**: In the Navigation Menu (top left) navigate to Compute Engine > VM instances > click CREATE INSTANCE (top middel)
 - **Configure the VM instance**:

-**Name**: choose a descriptive name for your VM

-**Region/Zone**: Select a region based on your location or target audience (affects latency).
-Choose a zone within the region for redundancy (availability).
+**Name**: choose a descriptive name for your VM. **Region/Zone**: Select a region based on your location or target audience (affects latency).
+Choose a zone within the region for redundancy (availability). **Machine configuration**: select E2, select e2-standard-32gb (16gb to save costs), available policies (optional): GCP offers Spot VMs for lower costs.
+However, these VMs can be interrupted if needed by GCP, but 60-90% discount. **Boot disk**: Operating system: select Ubuntu 20.04.

-**Machine configuration**:
-- select E2
-- select e2-standard-32gb (16gb to save costs)
-- Available policies (optional):
-- GCP offers Spot VMs for lower costs.
-However, these VMs can be interrupted if needed by GCP, but 60-90% discount

-**Boot disk**: Operating system: select Ubuntu 20.04.
 Optional: Boot disk type: select Standard persistent disk to save costs.
 Size (GB): 500 GB and resize upwars later if needed.
-Downgrading size is not possible.

-**Firewall**: activate allow HTTP traffic (needed for Jupyter notebook on local browser)
+Downgrading size is not possible. **Firewall**: activate allow HTTP traffic (needed for Jupyter notebook on local browser).
 - Click CREATE

 ## Upload public key to CGP